cybertec-postgresql/pgwatch2/docs/sizing_recommendations.rst

 Sizing recommendations
 ======================

 * Min 1GB RAM required for the Docker setup.
-The gatherer alone needs typically less than 50 MB if the metrics store is online - otherwise metrics are cached in RAM up to a limit of 10k data points (for all databases) and then it's dependent on the metrics configuration.
+The gatherer alone needs typically less than 50 MB if the metrics store is online.
+  Memory consumption will increase a lot when the metrics store is offline though as metrics are cached in RAM in ringbuffer style up to a limit of 10k data points (for all databases) and then it's dependent on the metrics configuration.

 * 2 GBs of disk space should be enough for monitoring 1 DB for 1 month with InfluxDB.
 1 month is also the default metrics retention policy for Influx running in Docker (configurable).
 Depending on the amount of schema objects - tables, indexes, stored